-- First thing I did is mixing the panade.
+- First thing I did was mixing the panade.
 Adding finely chopped onions with Panko bread crumbs did the trick.

 - Mix everything well.

-- Add the ground beef and mix well then form a log.
+- Add the ground beef and carefully mix then form a log.

 - Now about the glaze: add all the glaze ingredients together and whisk well.